 The growing momentum to address menstrual equity and reduce the impact of period poverty has spurred not only legislative intervention but also much-needed research surrounding university-led initiatives to offer free menstrual products for students.

-A survey by Thinx and PERIOD unveiled the following statistics that show the impact of period poverty on menstruating students in the U.S:
+The State of the Period 2025 Study unveiled the following statistics that show the impact of period poverty on menstruating students in the US:

 Most schools keep menstrual products in the school nurse’s office.
 Students can get a period product for free but will have to walk across the campus while bleeding.